BMW Motorrad Concept 6 motorcycle features 1.6 liter straight-six engine

 The engine’s construction uses lightweight materials in as many areas as possible in order to keep the engine relatively light.
 Some weight-reduction techniques include hollow-drilled camshafts and light conrods.
 The engine’s inline-6 configuration does not require the use of a balance shaft.
 The block uses dry sump lubrication, helping lower the engine installation position.
 Like inline-4 installed in the BMW K 1300 series, the engine is tilted forward by 55 degrees for a lower center of gravity and better weight balance.
 The tilt angle also allows extra space for the aerodynamically-positioned intake manifold.

 And now for some numbers.
-The inline-6 has 1.6 liters of displacement and can produce 130Nm of torque from just 2,000rpm.
+The inline-6 has 1.6 litres of displacement and can produce 130Nm of torque from just 2,000rpm.
 It revs up to nearly 9,000rpm.
 Look after the jump for photos of the Concept 6.

 wow…. i like the design….who will be the product ambasador? rossi? hehe